adamgreenwell/listenup/readme.txt

 * **Easy Audio Generation**: Generate audio for any post or page with a simple click
 * **Murf.ai Integration**: Uses professional AI voices for natural-sounding audio
+* **No FFmpeg Required**: Ideal for hosting environments where FFmpeg is not available or restricted
 * **Smart Caching**: Audio files are cached locally to save API credits
+* **Intelligent Chunking**: Long content is automatically broken into manageable chunks
+* **Seamless Playback**: Multiple audio chunks play continuously without interruption
 * **Flexible Placement**: Choose where to display the audio player (before/after content)
 * **Shortcode Support**: Use [listenup] shortcode to place players anywhere
 * **Accessibility First**: WCAG-compliant audio player with keyboard navigation